masonelmore/esi/docs/AllianceApi.md

 > GetAlliancesAllianceIdIconsOk GetAlliancesAllianceIdIcons(ctx, allianceId, optional)
 Get alliance icon

-Get the icon urls for a alliance  --- Alternate route: `/dev/alliances/{alliance_id}/icons/`  Alternate route: `/legacy/alliances/{alliance_id}/icons/`  Alternate route: `/v1/alliances/{alliance_id}/icons/`  --- This route is cached for up to 3600 seconds
+Get the icon urls for a alliance  ---  This route is cached for up to 3600 seconds

 ### Required Parameters